jmervine/httperfrb/README.md

 ### Known Issues

-* Verbose handling isn't working correctly, but should not cause errors either.
+* Verbose handling isn't parsing correctly, but should not cause errors either.

 ## Installing 'httperf'